paullouisageneau/libdatachannel/pages/content/pages/reference.md

 `cb` must have the following signature: `void myErrorCallback(int id, const char *error, void *user_ptr)`

+It is called when the channel experience an error, either while connecting or open.

 ```
 int rtcSetMessageCallback(int id, rtcMessageCallbackFunc cb)
 ```

 `cb` must have the following signature: `void myMessageCallback(int id, const char *message, int size, void *user_ptr)`

+It is called when the channel receives a message.
+While it is set, messages can't be received with `rtcReceiveMessage`.

 ```
 int rtcSetBufferedAmountLowCallback(int id, rtcBufferedAmountLowCallbackFunc cb)